-If you've been referred to me from a pain patient of mine chances are you have heard the glories of miraculous healings.
-While I'd love to take the credit for being a pain guru, the reality is that I know what I can treat quickly and easily and render exceptional results.
-I pride myself on setting the patient's expectations based on the ailment and treatment plan needed to accomplish the desired outcome.
-If you're a competitive athlete or just a person who takes their workouts seriously then I recommend coming in to see me on a monthly basis.
+If you’ve been referred to me by a pain patient of mine, chances are you have heard the glories of miraculous healings through acupuncture, sometimes in addition to other treatments.
+While I’d love to take the credit for being a pain guru, the reality is that I know what I can treat quickly and easily and render exceptional results.
+I pride myself on setting the patient’s expectations based on the ailment and treatment plan needed to accomplish the desired outcome.
+If you’re a competitive athlete or just a person who takes their workouts seriously, then I recommend coming in to see me on a monthly basis for acupuncture and treatment.
 This will improve your performance and help you to avoid injuries related to training and workouts.
 Think of your body like a car, it will need routine maintenance to operate at peak condition.

 ACUTE MUSCLE PAIN

 This is my area of expertise when it comes to results.
-I know exactly how to release a tight muscle to give the patient instant relief.
-If you've had muscle pain for 3 months or less this is likely an ailment that I can give the patient results within 4 treatment sessions.
-I have had cases that were very chronic (10 years or more) and within 4 to 6 treatments the pain completely diminished.
+I know exactly how to use acupuncture and other treatments to release a tight muscle to give the patient instant relief.
+If you’ve had muscle pain for three months or less, this is likely an ailment that I can give the patient results within four treatment sessions.
+I have had cases that were very chronic (10 years or more) and within four to six, treatments the pain completely diminished.

-Tight chest pain: referral pain can go down arm
+- Tight chest pain: referral pain can go down the arm